ColourboxDevelopment/ColourboxDevelopment.github.io/media-metadata-update.md

 copyright, description, expiration_date and keywords.

-To update metadata the requests must be [authenticated](/authentication/) and the user must have WRITE access to the media being update.
+To update metadata the requests must be [authenticated](/authentication/) and the user must have WRITE access to the media being updated.

 In general updates works by using the http verbs with a json encoded body.